The University is interested in the use of learning analytics for course design, attainment, and improving the student experience.

 The research on video analytics is conducted primarily in the collaboration with the University of South Australia, University of New South Wales, University of Sydney, and University of British Columbia.
 Analytics are developed to study effects of instructional conditions and experience on adoption of the video annotation software named Online Video Annotations for Learning (OVAL).
 Analytics are based on the use of digital traces of interaction with OVAL and used in the studies are conducted with students of performing arts and engineering and with faculty members for their academic development.

 Flipped Classroom Analytics

 The research on analytics in flipped classrooms is primarily focused on the development on the development of methods that allow for understanding the types of strategies and strategy changes learners follow throughout academic semester based on the analysis of digital traces recorded by VLEs.
 These analytics are used to inform improvement of instructional designs and advancement of learning experience.
-This research is in collaboration with the University of Sydney, University of South Australia, and University of Belgrade.
+This research was done in collaboration with the University of Sydney, University of South Australia, and University of Belgrade.

 Supported by the European Association for Research on Learning and Instruction (EARLI) as a Centre for Innovative Research, the goal of this research is to develop measurements of students’ cognition, metacognition, emotion and motivation during learning in order to support the development of more powerful adaptive educational technologies.
-This research is conducted in collaboration with Radboud University Nijmegen, University of Oulu, North Carolina State University, Technische Universität München.
+This research was done in collaboration with Radboud University Nijmegen, University of Oulu, North Carolina State University, Technische Universität München.

 Learning dashboard effectiveness